dipanshu46/MySQL/SQL_Commands.md

 To print the current date and time -
 - select now();
 - select current_timestamp();

+To print the length of the names from a table entry -
+- select length(column_name) from table_name;

+### Group by clause
+Group By statement groups records into summary rows and returns one record for each group.

+To display rows grouped to a summary row that have same value for a column -
+- select coulumn_name_1, sum/avg/count(column_name) from table_name group by column_name_1;

 Example for the above commands :-